bullhorn/invenias-api-docs/source/index.html.md

 <li>Refresh Token</li>
 </ul>

 Integrations using the Password grant type require a username and password to be posted as part of the authentication request instead of showing the Invenias login screen.
-As the user’s credentials are password directly to Invenias without going via the login screen, only a user account using the Invenias Identity Provider can be used to authenticate.
+As the user’s credentials are password directly to Invenias without going via the login screen, only a user account using the Invenias Identity Provider can authenticate.

 Here’s an example of authenticating when using the password grant type: